 In 1960, Bam was arrested and detained after the Sharpeville and Langa Massacres, when a State of Emergency was declared in the country.
-He was then sentenced to imprisonment on Robben Island in 1963, and served an 11 year term on the island, from 1964 to 1975.
+He was then sentenced to imprisonment on Robben Island in 1964, and served a 10 year term on the island, from 1964 to 1974.
 Bam was detained with other prominent political leaders, such as Nelson Mandela and Walter Sisulu.

 After his release from prison, Bam obtained a Bachelor of Law degree from the University of South Africa (UNISA) in 1975 and a Baccalaureus Procurationis from the same institution in 1976.
 Bam applied to join the Pretoria Bar Council in 1978 but was refused.
 However, during the same year he was enrolled and admitted as an attorney for the Republic of South Africa.